Wedeto/Mail/README.md

 Wedeto\Mail does not support to create a Wedeto\Mail\Message from an existing mail message.
 Because all POP and IMAP support has been stripped this is no longer necessary.
-This allowed to strip down the complex header parsing situation so store headers in a simply array rather than a complex structure of seperate header classes.
+This allowed to strip down the complex header parsing situation and store the header in a simpler structure.

 A new class was added, Wedeto\Mail\HTMLMessage.
 This eases the construction of messages containing a HTML part, a text part, attachments and embedded images, to create a structure like: